ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 - click on create a MongoDB user (this can have any username and password)
 - click on connect your application
 - copy the connection string and put it in .env under MONGO_CONNECTION_STRING
+- keep mongodb open you will need it in the next step

-# Step 10: Creating the database
+# Step 8: Creating the database
 The city's water information and carbon information is stored in a database, so now that you have this MongoDB collection you want to populate it with data.
 Here you have two options
 - Run our scripts and populate the data base with every city in California (this might take a while but you will get a more accurate representation of the full potentail of the app).
-If you choose this option proceed to Step 10a.
+If you choose this option proceed to Step 8a.
-- Or if you just want to manually copy and paste data for a couple of cities on MongoDB to see the general overview of the app proceed to Step 10b.
+- Or if you just want to manually copy and paste data for a couple of cities on MongoDB to see the general overview of the app proceed to Step 8b.

-# Step 10a: Populating the database through the script
+# Step 8a: Populating the database through the script
 First we will want to run the Carbon script.

 To see the file, navigate to the folder scripts and the file carbonScript.py
   * scripts/carbonScript.py

 To run the script type `python3 scripts/carbonScript.py` in your terminal.
-If you do not have python3 type `brew install python3` or try running just `python scripts/carbonScripts.py`.
+If you do not have python3 and are using a Mac type `brew install python3` or try running just `python scripts/carbonScripts.py`.
+If neither works visit http://python.org.

 This process will take about half an hour to an hour depending on your internet speed.
 Once that script is completed you want to run the Water script.

 Once again navigate to the folder scripts and the file waterQualityScript.py in order to see the file
   * scripts/waterQualityScript.py

 To run the script type `python3 scripts/waterQualityScript.py` in your terminal.
-Once again, if you do not have python3 type `brew install python3` or try running just  `python scripts/waterQualityScripts.py`.
+Once again, if you do not have python3 type `brew install python3` if you using a Mac or try running just  `python scripts/waterQualityScripts.py`.
+If neither works visit http://python.org.

 This process once again will take about half an hour to an hour depending on your internet speed.

-Once this is completed proceed to step 11.
+Once this is completed proceed to step 9.

-# Step 10b: Populating the database manually
+# Step 8b: Populating the database manually

 Below I have attached a JSON file containing the 10 cities.

-On MongoDB under collections click on insert document.
+On MongoDB under collections click on insert document on the right hand side of the screen.

-Unselect the list view and click the {}
+Unselect the list view and click the {} View

+You will see that they have already provided some formatting.
+Do not type inside of that rather underneath it.

 Copy paste this below and after you pasted it delete everything that MongoDB had automatically provided so your file should only have this.

+Once you are done click insert and you should see a collection that resembles this.

 ```json
 [{
   "_id": {